-Insert needle(s) 8.
+Insert needle(s)

-- Use just one needle per site.
-If injecting in more than one site, the following steps should be completed for each needle, one at a time. - Remove the needle cap. - Using 2 fingers, pinch together the skin around the infusion site.
+- Using 2 fingers, pinch together the skin around the infusion site.
 With a quick dart-like motion, insert the needle straight into the skin (Figure 15). - Put sterile gauze and tape or a transparent dressing over the infusion site (Figure 16) to hold the needle in place.